toddytharmonkey/QC-App-Oriented-Benchmarks/hamlib/README.md

 where the summation extends over each edge $\langle i, j \rangle$ within the lattice.

+For our benchmarks, we only use the 1D TFIM model but allow varying $h$ and the periodic boundary conditions.

 ### Max3Sat Problem

 To represent a 3-SAT problem in quantum computing, one constructs a Hamiltonian by summing terms involving three variables.
 If no negations are included, the Hamiltonian for a clause $(x_i \lor x_j \lor x_k)$ is represented as: